 To calculate the Brand Development Index (BDI), you need to follow these steps:

-1. Determine the percentage of your brand’s total sales from a specific market or customer segment.
-We refer to it as the market share.
+- Determine the percentage of your brand’s total sales from a specific market or customer segment.
+We refer to this as market share.

-3. Divide the market share by the category share, then multiply the result by 100.
-Here you get the BDI for that specific market or customer segment.
+- Divide the market share by the category share, then multiply the result by 100.
+Here, you get the BDI for that specific market or customer segment.

 The formula for calculating the BDI is as follows: